Canon Highlight Tone Priority

 May I ask you to take a look at this.
 Pascal works on DarkTable - a really awesome open-source project.
 I feel guilty that I haven't picked this up already.
 I'm a little overwhelmed at the moment (especially with Google Summer of Code).
 If you can't deal with this, please assign this back to me.

-#10 Updated by Pascal de Bruijn about 1 year ago
+#10 Updated by Pascal de Bruijn over 1 year ago

 So I don't own a Canon camera with HTP, but I asked around and I got permission to supply you with these: